-- Describe historical, cultural, and political issues relevant in contemporary local, national, and global communities - Analyze how such issues affect various local, national, and global regions, communities, and individuals - Identify and explicate successful models of civic discourse at the local, national, and global - Develop strategies beyond the classroom to address local, national, and global issues - Study that is concerned with an examination of culture-specific elements of a region, country or culture group.
-(The area studied must be non-U.S. and contributes to understanding contemporary society) - Cross-cultural study with an emphasis on one or more foreign areas, including courses on such subjects as comparative religions, politics and international relationships. - Study of non-U.S. centered cultural interrelationships of global scope, such as the global interdependence produced by problems of world ecology, multinational corporations, migration, and the threat of nuclear war. - Study of a scientific discipline that includes ecological and environmental interrelationships. - Engender an awareness of the universal aspects of humanity.
+- Describe historical, cultural, and political issues relevant in contemporary local, national, and global communities - Analyze how such issues affect various local, national, and global regions, communities, and individuals - Identify and explicate successful models of civic discourse at the local, national, and global levels - Develop strategies beyond the classroom to address local, national, and global issues - Study that is concerned with an examination of culture-specific elements of a region, country or culture group.
+(The area studied must be non-U.S. and contributes to understanding contemporary society) - Study of a scientific discipline that includes ecological and environmental interrelationships. - Engender an awareness of the universal aspects of humanity. - Explore causes of prejudice and discrimination. - Analyze traditional and evolving views of women, race, and ethnicity. - Foster a cooperative atmosphere in which inclusive cultural relations may be improved. - Include study of the social, economic, political, and/or psychological dimension of relations between and among ethnic, racial, and gender groups. - Examine past human events in a sequential manner.

-- Explore causes of prejudice and discrimination. - Analyze traditional and evolving views of women, race, and ethnicity. - Foster a cooperative atmosphere in which inclusive cultural relations may be improved. - Include study of the social, economic, political, and/or psychological dimension of relations between and among ethnic, racial, and gender groups. - Examine past human events in a sequential manner. - Use broad historical views, showing the interconnectedness of events/ideas/creations/themes/theories. - Analyze sources of information that interpret human developments, ideas and institutions in the sequence or sequences of past events (example: a course that covers not only what happened in the past, but examines the historical influences that explain why this past occurred as it did or why present human developments have occurred).
+- Use broad historical views, showing the interconnectedness of events/ideas/creations/themes/theories. - Analyze sources of information that interpret human developments, ideas and institutions in the sequence or sequences of past events (example: a course that covers not only what happened in the past, but examines the historical influences that explain why this past occurred as it did or why present human developments have occurred).